-000000 SUBJECT & NO. COURSE UNITS HISTORY 11 Political and Social History of the United States I HISTORY 12 Political and Social History of the United States II3 Choose two courses from the following:6 HISTORY 1 Introduction to Western Civilization I HISTORY 86 Introduction to World Civilization I HISTORY 2 Introduction to Western Civilization II HISTORY 87 Introduction to World Civilization II3 Area 1: Select one co purse from the following3 HISTORY 5 History of the Americas I HISTORY 6 History of the Americas II HISTORY 29 Asian Civilization: The Middle East HISTORY 41 The African American in the History of the U.S. I3 HISTORY 42 The African American in the History of the U.S. II3 HISTORY 43 The Mexican-American in the History of the United States I HISTORY 44 The Mexican American in the History of the United States II HISTORY 86 Introduction to World Civilization I $(if not already used) \dots 3$ HISTORY 87 Introduction to World Civilization II $^{(if not already used)}$ 3 HUMAN 6 Great People, Great Ages3 HUMAN 31 People in Contemporary Society Area 2: Select one course from the following ART 101 Survey of Art History I 3 ART 102 Survey of Art History II ENGLISH 203 World Literature I ENGLISH 204 World Literature II ENGLISH 207 American Literature I3 ENGLISH 208 American Literature II3 HISTORY 13 The United States in the Twentieth Century HISTORY 29 Asian Civilization: The Middle East $^{(if not already used)}.\dots\dots.3$ HISTORY 56 American Environmental History3 HUMAN 6 Great People, Great Ages ^(if not already used) 3 HUMAN 31 People in Contemporary Society ^(if not already used) PHILOS 12 History of Greek Philosophy3 PHILOS 14 History of Modern European Philosophy3
+SUBJECT & NO. COURSE UNITS HISTORY 11 Political and Social History of the United States I3 HISTORY 12 Political and Social History of the United States II3 List A: Select two courses from the following: HISTORY 1 Introduction to Western Civilization I OR HISTORY 86 Introduction to World Civilization I

+HISTORY 2 Introduction to Western Civilization II HISTORY 87 Introduction to World Civilization II List B Area 1: Select one course from the following: Any List A course not already used HISTORY 5 History of the Americas I3 HISTORY 6 History of the Americas II HISTORY 29 Asian Civilization: The Middle East HISTORY 41 The African American in the History of the U.S. I HISTORY 42 The African American in the History of the U.S. II3 HISTORY 43 The Mexican-American in the History of the United States I HISTORY 44 The Mexican American in the History of the United States II HISTORY 52 The Role of Women in the History of the U.S HISTORY 56 American Environmental History HISTORY 86 Introduction to World Civilization I (if not already used) 3 OR HISTORY 87 Introduction to World Civilization II (if not already used) 3 Great People, Great Ages3 HUMAN 6 HUMAN 31 People in Contemporary Society List B Area 2: Select one course from the following: Any List A course ART 101 Survey of Art History I3 ART 102 Survey of Art History II ENGLISH 203 World Literature I ENGLISH 204 World Literature II ENGLISH 207 American Literature I ENGLISH 208 American Literature II3 HISTORY 13 The United States in the Twentieth Century HISTORY 29 Asian Civilization: The Middle East (if not already used) 3 HISTORY 56 American Environmental History (if not already used) 3 HUMAN 6 Great People, Great Ages (if not already used) HUMAN 31 People in Contemporary Society (if not already used) PHILOS 12 History of Greek Philosophy3 PHILOS 14 History of Modern European Philosophy3 POL SCI 1 The Government of the United States POL SCI 2 Modern World Governments MAJOR - TOTAL UNITS